 If you love trying new restaurants, you’re going to love Mexico City.
 There are a lot of great food experiences to have around Mexico City, from street food to fine dining – many that are creative, unique and one-of-a-kind.
 Fancy eating ants?
 We’ve got your covered!

 In order to try authentic flavors and dishes from Mexico, be sure not to miss a chance to eat at some of the best restaurants Mexico City has to offer.
 Just remember that due to the popularity of the restaurants we’ve listed below, you will need to make a reservation pretty much all year around, to avoid being disappointed.

 When we decided to go to Mexico City, I already knew which restaurant we absolutely had to go to.
 Pujol has been on my dining radar for a long time.
 It is certainly one of the top restaurants worth traveling for.
-Ranked #16 on the World’s 50 Best Restaurants list, Pujol has been in the Mexico City limelight for a long time now.
+Consistently ranked in the top 20 on the World’s 50 Best Restaurants list, Pujol has been in the Mexico City limelight for a long time now.
 The food is both creative and inventive, and the best part is that they use ingredients native to the area, plus some interesting additions like powdered ants and huitlacoche, which is a corn fungus.

 We started out with a cocktail, which was similar to a margarita, but with mezcal and a flavor that we’d never had before.
 I sadly can’t remember the ingredient.
 Whatever it was, it turned the drink pink and tasted a bit floral.
 We also had a lovely bottle of wine from the main grape growing region of Mexico, Valle de Guadalupe.